Merchants Bank of Canada: 1870s

-The Toronto offices at 12-16 King Street West, designed by Darling and Pearson in 1919.
-The Home Bank is visible to the right.
+The head office of the bank on St James Street in Montreal.
+It was built in 1870 and was designed by Hopkins & Wily.

 By 1871, there were two Quebec branches beyond Montreal headquarters, alongside 22 branches throughout Ontario.

 Sir Hugh Allan served as president of the company’s board of directors, which featured Hon.
 John Hamilton as vice-president alongside directors D. Masson, Andrew Allan, Adolphe Roy, W.F.
 Kay, and Hector Mackenzie.
 The head office of the Merchants' Bank of Canada, a 117 ft. building, was completed in April 1873 on St. James Street and St. Peter Street in Montreal's Place d'Armes.
 It was designed by the architectural firm, Hopkins & Wily, operated by John W. Hopkins and Daniel Wily.
 In 1875, there were branches in Almonte, Beauharnois, Belleville, Berlin, Brampton, Chatham, Elora, Fergus, Galt, Gananoque, Granby, Hamilton, Ingersoll, Kincardine, Kingston, Levis, Lindsay, London, Mitchell, Montreal, Napanee, Orangeville, Ottawa, Owen Sound, Pembroke, Perth, Prescott, Renfrew, Sorel, St. Hyacinthe, St. John's (Quebec), St. Thomas, Stratford, Tilsonburg, Toronto, Walkerton, Waterloo (Ontario), Windsor, and Winnipeg.
 Jackson Rae was the general manager of the Merchants' Bank of Canada in Montreal.
 In Winnipeg, it was Duncan MacArthur.
 Internationally, the London-based Merchants' Bank of Canada was on 32 Lombard Street and the New York branch was on 62 Wall Street.

 The Panic of 1873 and the ensuing Long Depression of the 1870s brought the bank close to failure.
 The bank was stabilized around 1876, attributed to the effective oversight of George Hague, formerly with The Bank of Toronto and a future vice-president of the Canadian Bankers Association.
 By 1877, the Merchants' Bank had risen to become the second largest bank in Canada.

 1880s

-The 1902 Merchants Bank Building in Winnipeg at Main and Lombard.
-It was demolished in 1968 to make way for the Richardson Building.

 Now with a total of 30 branches in 1880, its network covered Quebec, Ontario, and included one branch in Manitoba.
 The acting general manager, George Hague, was supported by W.J.
 Ingram in the role of assistant general manager.
 The bank was distributing a 6.5 percent dividend and reported a circulation of $1,744,123.00 in notes.

 Hon.
 John Abbott, appointed in 1883 to replace the late Sir Hugh Allan as a director of the Merchants' Bank of Canada, brought his legal expertise as a solicitor for the Canadian Pacific Railway to the board.